 The Unitarians also opened an office in Marseilles, which was the primary port in unoccupied France from which refugees were fleeing.
 During this time, USC staff worked closely with Varian Fry, a US citizen sent to Europe by the new Emergency Rescue Committee (the forerunner of today's International Rescue Committee) in New York.
-Fry asked Waitstill Sharp to be the ERC's representative in Lisbon, and he himself established the ERC office in Marseilles.
+Fry asked Waitstill Sharp to be the ERC's representative in Lisbon.
+Fry himself established the ERC office in Marseilles.
 In the early years of the war, the USC focused on securing US visas and procuring the many travel documents needed by each refugee to cross borders.
-They also assisted some of Fry's clients in negotiating the French-Spanish border, or more commonly, with travel arrangements or a small stipend when they reached Lisbon.
+It also assisted some of Fry's clients in negotiating the French-Spanish border.
+More frequently the USC assisted with travel arrangements or a small stipend when Fry's clients reached Lisbon.

 One of Martha Sharp's earliest projects in Marseilles focused on helping children emigrate.
 She doggedly battled numerous bureaucracies to secure exit visas, transit permits, and identity papers for 29 children and 10 adults.
 She sailed from Lisbon with two of the children and four adults in early December 1940.
 The others followed on a second voyage.